ProMediate: A Socio-cognitive framework for evaluating proactive agents in multi-party negotiation: Experiements and Evalutions with ProMediate

-To better understand the relationship between \textbf{Mediator Effectiveness (ME)} and \textbf{Mediator Intelligence (MI)}, we compute the Spearman correlation between the two metrics at the {intervention level}.
-The resulting correlation coefficient is negligible at $0.01$ with a $p$-value of $0.8897$, indicating no statistically insignificant relationship between the two metrics (also see the scatterplot between the two metrics in Figure~\ref{fig:ME_MI}).
+To better understand the relationship between \textbf{Mediator Effectiveness (ME)} and \textbf{Mediator Intelligence (MI)}, we computed the Spearman correlation between the two metrics at the intervention level.
+The resulting coefficient is negligible at $0.01$ ($p=0.89$), indicating the absence of a statistically significant relationship (see Figure~\ref{fig:ME_MI}).
+Far from a measurement anomaly, this statistical independence aligns with established negotiation theory, which posits that subjective process quality is distinct from instrumental outcomes \cite{Curhan2006WhatDP}.
+As illustrated in Figure \ref{fig:sub1}, consensus scores frequently exhibit a decline immediately following high-quality interventions.
 To further investigate this outcome, we conduct a qualitative analysis of individual conversations to uncover factors underlying the lack of correlation.
-As shown in Figure \ref{fig:sub1}, the agreement sometimes drops significantly after the mediator's intervention.
-Examining these cases, we had two observations.
-First, humans may ignore or resist mediator suggestions—especially in \textit{competing} mode, where parties avoid concessions regardless of mediator quality.
-Second, effective mediation often surfaces hidden disagreements (e.g., encouraging participants to articulate positions).
-While this can lower short-term consensus, it lays the groundwork for stronger long-term alignment.

-\paragraph{Failthfulness of metrics} To assess the faithfulness of these metrics, we run a 60-sample validation study.
-Human annotators (i) judged relative group consensus between paired conversation snippets, and (ii) rated mediator intelligence from the mediator’s interventions.
-We then compared these human labels with our metrics on the same items.
-Human–LLM agreement was 0.63 for group consensus and 0.98 for mediator-intelligence, indicating that our automatic metrics closely track human assessments.
-The evaluation details are shown in Appendix \ref{app:human_eval}.
+We attribute this to two distinct phenomena.
+First, \textbf{Participant Resistance}: in \textsc{ProMediate}-Hard, participants often reject even optimal suggestions due to entrenched positions.
+Second, \textbf{Constructive Friction}: sophisticated mediation often requires surfacing latent disagreements—forcing participants to articulate conflicting preferences—rather than rushing to superficial agreement.
+This mirrors the differentiation phase \cite{Walton1965ABT}, or the necessary storming stage in group dynamics \cite{Tuckman1965DEVELOPMENTALSI}, where temporary discord lays the groundwork for robust, long-term alignment.